UCI-GDIM31/class-activities-fnkim/README.md

 ### W5
 My question was about GetComponent, because I was still a little confused on the requirements for retrieving a component from a different gameObject.
 My question was: Can you use GetComponent on any component?
 My table and I figured out that yes, you can.

+In order to make the deer walk to a certain object, the member variables needed are the target object and the navmesh agent.
+The method needed is Start() because the deer locks onto the target the component handles making it move towards it.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727